effectivehomeoffice/effectivehomeoffice.com/README.md

 <img src="images/yeti.png" align="right" width="150">

-Working from home has a higher natural communication barrier.
-Invest in good hardware to improve the overall remote communication experience.
-Audio is more important than video.
+Nobody wants to wear a headset all day.
+Sadly, common headset-free "solutions" let every listener suffer from bad audio and lots of noise.

-Buy a podcaster microphone, as it has directed antenna and noise-cancelling capabilities.
+To have happy listeners instead, get a podcaster microphone with directed antenna and noise-cancelling capabilities.
-This enables you to talk headset-free.

 We recommend the [Blue Yeti](https://www.bluedesigns.com/products/yeti/) ($129).
 Set it to cardioid mode.
-Consider a [Compass boom arm](https://www.bluedesigns.com/products/compass/) ($99) for perfect positioning.

 ### Headset